All Posts

 20. Yoga Instructor

-The wellness market worldwide is expected to grow to almost seven trillion U.S. dollars by 2025, according to research conducted by Statista.
+The global wellness market continues to expand rapidly, from a valuation of about $6.8 trillion in 2024 with strong growth through 2025 — and is projected to reach around $7.2 trillion in 2026 as consumer demand for health, prevention, and well-being services accelerates.
 Want in on the action?
 Check out these top-paying health and wellness professions.
-Keep in mind, these estimated salaries are just that - estimates.
+Keep in mind, these estimated salaries are just that — estimates.
 Salaries vary depending on geographic location, work setting, education, experience, and more.

 did you know wellness